Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

   - source
     The origin of a :py:class:`Parameter`, for instance the module it was set from.
   - description
     A description of the :py:class:`Parameter`.
-This is a good place for references and other useful information
+This is a good place for references and other useful information.
   - long_name
     A longer more descriptive name for instance 'A' could be the :py:class:`Parameter` name but 'Aspect Ratio' is more helpful for a user.